vjacIIT/Codes/README.md

-# Codes
-Contains code of some of the basic Data Structures, some codes of HackerRank and CodeChef
 # Cp3
 Contains solutions to underlined problems of CP3
+# Codechef
+Solutions to some practice and monthly challenge problems
+# HackerRank
+Most solutions are from Project Euler and algorithms